 CoWelder: A flexible and affordable solution

-When Migatronic dealer SUT Rostock called attention to the CoWelder, Roland Kuhz was hooked immediately.
+When a Migatronic dealer called attention to the CoWelder, Roland Kuhz was hooked immediately.
 Particularly for small companies with batch sizes from 20 to 300 units, the CoWelder is a flexible and affordable solution.
 After delivery and start-up by Migatronic and a half-day training course, the employees were able to produce the first components.
 As part of a two-day training course at Migatronic, two employees were trained in programming the CoWelder.

 Production of bow supports for boat trailers

 The processing time per component was 8 to 10 minutes.
 Today, the pure welding time is less than 5 minutes and the total processing time including the change process as well as preparation and post-treatment is just under 10 minutes for 3 components.
 In this way, it was possible to reduce the average processing time per component from 8-10 minutes to just over 3 minutes.
 The significant cost advantages resulting from the shorter production time are very much welcomed as spin-off.

 “Our motivation for automating the welding process is to prevent the shortage of skilled workers.
 The efficiency of the CoWelder allows us release work capacity for other tasks.
 CoWelder has been in operation for 7 months now.
 We currently have an order in production, which earlier would not have been up for debate, viz.
 1,200 welding positions on 600 components.
 Owing to CoWelder, we dared to get on to the order.
 You know, it is hard to motivate an employee to do the same work for 700 hours.
 That is not a problem with the CoWelder.” – Roland Kuhz